Being Catherine De Nerve

 "Work is a sideline - Live the holiday

 Old habits die hard.
-When I was growing up there were certain things that had to be done before going on a journey.
+When I was growing up, certain things had to be done before going on a journey.

-7. Shopping for new underwear, shoes, gifts and stationery had to be bought (the bread and butter letter)
+6. Shopping for new underwear, shoes, gifts, and stationery had to be bought (the bread-and-butter letter)

-12. The pre-holiday photograph -everyone's uptight and sullen, the parents aren't talking the kids have been warned to belt up, this isn't the time for funny buggers.
+11. The pre-holiday photograph -everyone's uptight and sullen, the parents aren't talking, the kids have been warned to belt up, this isn't the time for funny buggers.

 1. No list – flying by the seat of my pants